JJLongoria/aura-helper/README.md

     - Add Method Section: Add a method section based on template to documentation file if you need modify it.
                           If method have JavaScript comment with JavaScript standard scheme, method information will be filled automatically.
     - New Aura File: Create a new Aura File for Aura Component Bundle.
 If you select an Aura Documentation File, it will be created based on the template.
-    - Edit Aura Doc Base Template: Command for edit base Aura Documentation template.
-    - Edit Aura Doc Method Template: Command for edit Aura Documentation Method template.
-    - Edit Aura Doc Method Parameter Template: Command for edit Aura Documentation Method Parameters template.
+    - Edit Aura Documentation Template: Command for edit Aura Documentation Template for Aura Components.

 #### Apex:
     - Add Apex Comment: Add a class or method comment on your apex code